-I am currently working on several research projects that all focus on related issues of identity development and mental health.
+I am currently working on several research projects that all focus on related issues of identity development and psychological functioning.

 Talking About The Talking Cure: Making Sense of Psychotherapy